jrhammond/EventNetworks/README.md

 `EventNetworks`
 =====

-__Note:__ I'm finally getting back to making some updates to the code and documentation.
-The end result should be a cleaner and more workable tool.

-Download, process, and transform historic and live-updated Phoenix and ICEWS auto-coded event data to temporal event-networks.
+Download, process, and transform historic and live-updated event data from the Phoenix and ICEWS repositories to temporal event-network structures for analysis.

 Package description
 ------------